By Lynn O’Rourke Hayes

 Plan a family trip around camping, hiking, biking or fishing.
 Unplug from technology, stow the phones, laptops, and tablets and tune in to the sounds of nature and to conversation with each other.
 Encourage the experienced to share outdoor skills that will serve youngsters for a lifetime.
 Any of nearly 400 national parks would serve as a grand classroom.

 Busy careers, geographic spread and year-round sports and school schedules mean it can be harder than ever to gather the clan.
 Therefore, extra effort is required to maintain and nurture family bonds.
 Spending relaxed, quality time with your extended family – grandparents, aunts, uncles, and cousins – enables the generations to gain important insights into family history.
-And, to have some fun!
+And, to have some fun – you’ll also discover places for a family to travel to, that even a teenager will enjoy.

 About the Money

-Choosing to make travel a priority is a decision that may require foregoing other luxuries or experiences.
+Choosing to make travel a priority is a decision that may require foregoing other luxuries or experiences (although some vacations can be very affordable).
 But the quality bonding time and lifelong memories are sure to be worth it.
 Consider creating a travel savings account.
 Opt for travel-related gifts for birthdays, graduations and holidays.
 Encourage the children to establish their own travel fund.
 Saving for a specific trip can be an important part of the overall experience.

 About the Time